 - Complaints of tired eyes and headaches

-Find out more below with this infographic showing where the myopia epidemic has the greatest presence!
+Find out more below with this infographic below, showing where the myopia epidemic has the greatest presence.

-Read more on eye health, laser eye surgery and vision, here
+Find out more about eye health, laser eye surgery and vision on our guides page.